john-galvao/Simple-Note-App/README.md

 A simple note application created from scratch with Ruby.

 The application allows the user to create and edit notes using the integrated Add, Edit, Delete, and Show All features.
-Also displayed to the user are time and date stamps that are automatically created with each note.
+Also displayed to the user are time and date stamps that automatically create with each note.